gaia-pipeline/docs/content/tutorials/kube-vault-deploy/setup.md

 ## Setup

-Let's start with the first step which is the setup of Vault and Gaia.
+The first step is to download and start HashiCorp Vault as well as Gaia and join them the same docker network.
+For this tutorial we will use Docker but you can also install them manually if you prefer this installation method.
 Run the following commands in your terminal:

 ```
-docker network create gaia-rocks
+docker network create gaia-vault
 ```

 ```